IBM/deploy-graph-db-container/README.md

 /orientdb/backup
 ```

-If you are using Bluemix *standard* Kubernetes cluster, then you can leverage [dynamic volume provisioning](https://kubernetes.io/blog/2016/10/dynamic-provisioning-and-storage-in-kubernetes/) which allows storage volumes to be created on-demand.
-To use this feature, update the value of `volume.beta.kubernetes.io/storage-class` annotation in `orientdb.yaml` to one of the [NFS file-based storage classes supported in Bluemix](https://cloud.ibm.com/docs/containers/cs_apps.html#cs_apps_volume_claim): `ibmc-file-bronze` or `ibmc-file-silver` or `ibmc-file-gold`.
+If you are using IBM Cloud *standard* Kubernetes cluster, then you can leverage [dynamic volume provisioning](https://kubernetes.io/blog/2016/10/dynamic-provisioning-and-storage-in-kubernetes/) which allows storage volumes to be created on-demand.
+To use this feature, update the value of `volume.beta.kubernetes.io/storage-class` annotation in `orientdb.yaml` to one of the [NFS file-based storage classes supported in IBM Cloud](https://cloud.ibm.com/docs/containers/cs_apps.html#cs_apps_volume_claim): `ibmc-file-bronze` or `ibmc-file-silver` or `ibmc-file-gold`.
 Also change `accessModes` to `ReadWriteMany` and increase storage request to say 20GB.

 ```
 kind: PersistentVolumeClaim